Frequently Asked Questions About the

 Our instructors are leaders in the field of end-of-life care.
 Combined, we have been training euthanasia techniques to veterinarians, technicians, and veterinary students for over 15 years.
 We have authored books on euthanasia and bring real-world personal and professional perspectives to the coursework.
 Please view the Our Team page to learn more.

-The certificate program is a combination of lecture, laboratory sessions, and testing over 1-2 days.
-Students will be provided a binder with notes/proceedings as well as a euthanasia textbook.
-Testing takes place online through our online testing platform.
-The test can be taken onsite after the completion of the program or taken within 1 week offsite.
+The certificate Master program is a combination of lecture, laboratory sessions, and testing over 1-2 days.
+Students will be provided proceedings as well and longterm access to our online CAETA library of resources.
+Testing takes place through our online testing platform.
 A passing grade of 80% is required to receive the certificate.
-Beginning in April 2018, the certificate program will also be offered online through Animal Care Technologies (ACT), VetStream, and VetFolio.
+For those unable to attend our onsite Master programs around the world, we offer an online module program delivered through Animal Care Technologies (ACT), VetStream, and VetFolio.

-Our programs are currently taught multiple times a year in the US, but will soon be offered across the world.
-CAETA is currently aligning with VMX in Orlando, Florida, WVC in Las Vegas, NV, and other national and international veterinary conferences.
-Please see the Upcoming Courses link for more information on dates and locations.
+Our Master programs are currently taught multiple times a year in the US, and in various countries around the world.
+Please see the Master Programs link for more information on dates and locations.

-Course fees include 10 hours of continuing education for veterinarians and technicians (although the course is open to everyone), all written materials including a euthanasia book, certificate of completion, seal, ongoing access to our CAETA online library, and meals.
+Course fees include 10 hours of continuing education for veterinarians and technicians (although the course is open to everyone), all proceedings, a certificate of completion, marketing seal of excellence, ongoing access to our CAETA online library, and meals.
 Travel and lodging will need to be covered by students.
 After registering for your course, visit our student information page for more information.